 Here are some ways to deal with cravings:

-You can also prepare for warning signs that are common before a slip.
 Here are some common thoughts women might have that lead to a slip:

 - One won’t hurt.

 - I’m sure I can smoke socially now that I’ve quit.

 - I’m stressed!
 Just this one to help me get through this.